NORAD Santa Tracker: Where is Santa Claus? 🎅

 Luckily the winter storm did not affect Santa's journey, and he still plans to stick to his tight schedule.

-NORAD used radar satellites and fighter jets to keep an eye on Santa during his travels.
+NORAD uses radar satellites and fighter jets to keep an eye on Santa during his travels.

-1500 volunteers will be available to answer phone calls tonight from children wanting to know Santa's location and schedule.
+1,500 volunteers will be available to answer phone calls Saturday night from children wanting to know Santa's location and schedule.

 To track Santa on his lengthy adventure around the world, click here.